osrf/icra2023_ros2_gz_tutorial/README.md

 The organizers thank the following facilitators (alphabetical by first name) from the community for helping to make the tutorial happen:
 - Andrej Orsula, University of Luxembourg
-- Rakesh Vivekanandan
+- Rakesh Vivekanandan, Oregon State University
 - Rhys Mainwaring
-- Timothy R. Player
+- Timothy R. Player, University of Washington Applied Physics Lab